tobiashjalmarsson/ArbetsProv/README.md

 ### NotFound.js
 Responsible for rendering a very basic 404 page when the router have received an invalid route.
 Also contains a link back to the starting page.

+### data/countries.json
+Contains a list of available countries with corresponding country codes that are used to convert a search term to a code that can be used when creating the URL that communicates with the API.

 ### AppRouter.js
 Responsible for the routing between components in the application.
 ## Contributors